 - To decide if a vaccine is right for you, a conversation with your healthcare worker about the level of activity of the virus in your community, potential efficacy, side effects, and safety for the pregnant individual and the fetus can be helpful.
-However, a conversation with a clinician is not required to get the vaccine as this may cause unnecessary barriers to vaccine access.
+However, although it may be helpful, a conversation with a clinician is not required to get the vaccine, as this may cause unnecessary barriers to vaccine access.
 For more information about FDA approved COVID-19 vaccines, please see the FDA COVID-19 Vaccine website.

 - Please reference our vaccine section for more vaccine specific information.

 Am I at increased risk of getting the virus as a pregnant person?

 - Although information at this time regarding COVID-19 is limited in pregnant patients, data suggest that pregnant women are at the same risk of contracting the virus as non-pregnant people.